thuynh13197/thuynh13197/README.md

 ## Hi there 👋
 Welcome to my profile!
-My name is **Tuan Huynh**👋
+My name is Tuan Huynh 👋
-I am currently a full-time psychology student at SFSU, with aspirations to obtain my Master of Science in Data Science 💼🏫.
+I’m a psychology student at San Francisco State University, with aspirations of pursuing a Master of Science in Data Science in the future. 💼🏫

-I am passionate about combining psychological principles and applications with data science to enhance organizational strategies.
-My focus is on building a strong foundation in data analysis and visualization tools to drive data-informed decision-making and improve workplace outcomes. 💻
+I’m passionate about exploring how psychological principles can be combined with data science to support organizational strategies.
+My goal is to build a strong foundation in data analysis and visualization tools to help drive data-informed decision-making and improve workplace outcomes. 💻

 Let's connect on [LinkedIn!🔗](https://www.linkedin.com/in/tuan-h-232th/)
 ##